modular-magician/puppet-google-compute/README.md

 ##### `source_snapshot`

+Required.
 The source snapshot used to create this disk.
 You can provide this as a partial or full URL to the resource.
 For example, the following are valid values:
   * https://www.googleapis.com/compute/v1/projects/project/global/